acampbell3000/grails-picasa/README.txt

     * password - Your Google Picasa web album password.
     * imgmax - The maximum width of each photo viewed through the photo controller.
     * thumbsize - The maximum width of each album's and photo's thumbnail.
-    * maxresults - The maximum number of results to be returned when performing queries.
+    * maxResults - The maximum number of results to be returned when performing queries.
 This is used when making requests through the tag controller.
     * max - The maximum number of listing displayed per page.
-    * maxsteps - The maximum number of steps displayed in the pagination block.
+    * maxSteps - The maximum number of steps displayed in the pagination block.
-    * maxkeywords - The maximum number of keywords displayed in the tag listing result set.
+    * maxKeywords - The maximum number of keywords displayed in the tag listing result set.
+    * maxComments - The maximum number of comments displayed in the show photo view.
+    * maxCommentSteps - The maximum number of steps displayed in the comment pagination block.
     * showPrivateAlbums - Whether to include private albums in all album requests.
     * showPrivatePhotos - Whether to include private photos in all photo requests.
+    * useTagCache - Stores locally the tags associated with each album.
+Reduces Google web service calls when viewing an album's photo listing.

 Note: The properties imgmax and thumbsize are subject to a valid set of values detailed by the API's reference guide.